 Relentlessly focusing our attention towards gender equality, the environment, and social change, we've empowered our students to not only take command of their own lives, but to become global change-makers.
 Our students have published or reposted articles and film assignments to The Huffington Post, STIR Journal, All Digitocracy, and Sorry Watch, and many of our students have attended our international programs in Cameroon, Peru, and Guadeloupe to focus on "big picture" problem-solving.

-In early 2016, Advice Project Media's founder, Melissa Banigan, was hired by an indigenous peoples organization called Alianza Mesoamericana de Pueblos y Bosques (AMPB) as the project coordinator of Global Canoe, a political boat action with indigenous peoples leaders from Indonesia, South, Central, and North America.
-Held on the East River (New York City) during the Paris Agreement signing at the United Nations, the purpose of the action was to gain attention of the United Nations and demand that nation states include indigenous peoples as full partners in decision making that affects climate change.
+In early 2016, Advice Project Media's founder, Melissa Banigan, partnered with an indigenous peoples organization called Alianza Mesoamericana de Pueblos y Bosques (AMPB) to launch Global Canoe, a political boat action with indigenous peoples leaders from Indonesia, South, Central, and North America.
+Held on the East River (New York City).
+Launched during the Paris Agreement signing at the United Nations, the purpose of the action was to gain attention of the United Nations and demand that nation states include indigenous peoples as full partners in decision making that affects climate change.
 Melissa formed relationships with indigenous peoples leaders from around the world, and Advice Project Media is now in the preliminary processes of developing exciting youth media programs for indigenous peoples youth.